broadinstitute/seqr/docs/custom_ref_pops.md

 ```

-3. Add the AF filter to a specific project
+3. Add an AF filter for this population to a specific project
 ```
 python manage.py add_custom_population_to_project  seqr-project-id  my-custom-population-id
 ```